mohamed2m2018/e-commerce-app/README.md

 A mobile app that
 Users can display there products.
-Merchants can buy from it.
+Users can buy from it.

 screens :